 - Soda water

-Remove saucepan from heat and let cool a bit.
+- Remove saucepan from heat and let cool.
 Then place berries in a fine mesh strainer placed over a bowl and press with the back of a wooden spoon to extract as much liquid as possible.